 Lion’s Mane Mushroom: The Ultimate Guide

-As we continue our journey researching other powerful medicinal mushrooms, today we're looking at another fine example - Lion's Mane Mushroom.
+As we continue our journey researching powerful medicinal mushrooms, today we're looking at another fine example - Lion's Mane Mushroom.

 Lion's Mane is a charming, almost otherworldly mushroom that may look alien but contains some of the best medicinal compounds of any food on earth.

 Named for its flowing "hair," it is also called Bearded Tooth, Satyr's Beard, Pom Pom Blanc, and in Japan Yamabushitake.
 Its scientific name is Hericium erinaceus.

 While Lion's Mane has been used in Asian folk medicine for centuries, it used to be reserved for the rich and powerful because of how uncommon it is in the wild.